KuchnowskiP/VolvoAssessment/README.md

 The endpoint returns the weather forecast for the next three days for a specific city.
 The cityName parameter is a query parameter that specifies the city for which you want to get the forecast.

+Note: The cityName parameter is case-insensitive and removes polish diacritics from the city name.
+Note 2: Use english names for cities if possible, because weatherapi.com's API stores cities in English.
+For example, use "Cracow" instead of "Krakow".
+Especially, that there is a city called "Krakow am See" in Germany and weatehrapi.com's API will autocomplete to the first city containing the provided name.

 ## Installation

 To set up the project locally, follow these steps: